Last updated: May 2026.

 Self-employed home loans are one of our specialities at RyRo Loan Centre.
 We work with 40+ lenders and know exactly which ones are self-employed friendly, which add back deductions, and which accept BAS-based income.

-Book a free strategy call to discuss your situation, or check your borrowing power to get started.
+Book a free strategy call to discuss your situation, contact us directly, or check your borrowing power to get started.

 Difficult with major banks, but some specialist lenders accept 1 year ABN with prior industry experience.
 A broker can find the right lender.